 It's a major expense to replace an old roof with a new one.
 In addition to finding a good contractor who will complete your re-roof job for a reasonable price, you may need to decide whether or not you want the new roof to be the same type as the old.

 If you notice a leak, but most of the roof is still in good condition, it might make more sense just to repair the damaged spots.
 If you notice signs that the roof is wearing out and might require significant repair; or if your roof is more than 20 years old, you may want to consider replacing the roof.

 Scholar Painting provides the best value in roof replacement for home and business owners throughout the Connecticut area of Connecticut, including Greenwich, New Haven, Hartford and nearby.

 The condition of your roof is important for obvious reasons.
-Whether you need repair work, new gutters, or a new roof, it’s smart to deal with an established, full-service roofing contractor that has experience with a variety of roofing services in Connecticut.
+Whether you need repair work, or a new roof, it’s smart to deal with an established, full-service roofing contractor that has experience with a variety of roofing services in Connecticut.
 Our trained, experienced specialists with work with you to consider your budget, how long you plan to live in your house, and other factors in order to establish your best course of action.